FedericoBruzzone/statistical-methods-for-machine-learning/README.md

 ## License

-This repository is licensed under the [MIT License](insert license link here).
-Please review the license file for more information.
+This repository is licensed under the [GNU General Public License (GPL)](https://www.gnu.org/licenses/gpl-3.0.html).
+Please review the license file provided in the repository for more information regarding the terms and conditions of the GPL license.

 ## Contact